sozialhelden/a11yjson/docs/3-interfaces.md

 ### <a id="InteractionMode">InteractionMode</a>

-  Describes the door of a place's entrance or to one of its facilities (e.g. to a shower, or to an elevator)
+  Describes how you can interact with a thing and which abilities you need to do so.

   <table><tr><td>Name</td><td>Type</td><td></td></tr><tr><td>action</td><td><a href="#ActionMode">ActionMode</a>[]</td><td><p>Action modes that are absolutely necessary to facilitate the interaction, e.g. ‘pushing a
 button’.</p>